Understanding how to hire employees in the modern age is tough. Trust us, we know that the struggle is real.

-Who can use Google for Jobs?
+Who Can Use Google for Jobs?

-Currently, organizations across the world (North America, Latin America, Sub-Saharan Africa, the UK, Spain, India, and Singapore are using Google for Jobs to harness the power of the world’s most powerful search engine to find and hire the best talent in the world.
+Currently, organizations across the world (North America, Latin America, Sub-Saharan Africa, the UK, Spain, India, Singapore, and more) are using Google for Jobs to harness the power of the world’s most powerful search engine to find and hire the best talent in the world.

-How does Google for Jobs help recruiters?
+How to Hire Employees: Google for Jobs Helps Recruiters

 Google for Jobs lets recruiters deliver job listings direct to candidates who match the job posting requirements, putting your company at the front of the line for interested candidates.
-See next for benefits.

 - Shorter time-to-hire – Great candidates are finding jobs faster, and open roles are being filled more quickly